Michael Kubovy: The structure of lives

 The temperature within cubicles will rapidly become uniform; gradually, the temperature of the cubicles in each room will approach equality; more slowly, the temperatures of the different rooms will converge.
 Finally, the temperature of the rooms will be equal to the outside temperature.

 Now imagine that the building is the life of a person, who we will call π.
 The rooms are strands, and the cubicles are substrands.
 Now suppose that each cubicle contains a space-heater whose thermostat is set at a different temperature.
 The temperatures in different cubicles in the same room, being poorly insulated from each other, despite the different thermostat settings, will tend to fluctuate together.
 This is also true—but to a lesser degree—of the temperatures in different rooms.

-The near-decomposability of lives into strands implies that—over the course of π’s life—strands will fluctuate together.
+The near-decomposability of lives into strands implies that—over the course of π's life—strands will fluctuate together.
 But in the shorter run, strands will be independent.
 Kubovy argued that "such compartmentalization is not only normal, but an indicator of mental and physical health.
 Its failure is, at the very least, an indication of stress."

 Personal life

-Michael’s father, Aryeh Leon Kubovy (Kubowitzki) (1896–1966) was born in the city Kuršėnai in Lithuania.
+Michael's father, Aryeh Leon Kubovy (Kubowitzki) (1896–1966) was born in the city Kuršėnai in Lithuania.
 Educated in the Université libre de Bruxelles and University of Liège, he earned a doctorate in classical philology for his dissertation on the use of Greek and Latin loan words in the language of Jewish Rabbinical Literature (Chazal).
 A Belgian citizen from 1926, he became a well-known Zionist leader and lawyer, serving as the editor of the Zionist biweekly התקווה (Hope) in French, publishing a Zionist Socialist magazine פאָלק און ארבעט (People and Work) in Yiddish, while taking active part in the Belgian socialist movement.
 When in Israel, Aryeh Kubovy served as the Israeli Ambassador to Czechoslovakia and Poland (1951-1952) and later to Argentina, Paraguay, and Chile (1953-1959).
 In 1959 he became the chairman of Israel's official memorial to the victims of the Holocaust Yad Vashem (יָד וַשֵׁם) in Jerusalem.
 Michael's mother, the poet, author, and journalist Myriam Goldstein-Kubovy (1897-1992), was born in Antwerp.
 She was a leader of the Zionist movement in Belgium and later of the international Zionist organization Pioneer Women in the United States.

-Kubovy is married to the composer and sound artist Judith Shatin, who was William R. Kenan, Jr. Professor and Chair of McIntire Department of Music at the University of Virginia, and who founded and directed the Virginia Center for Computer Music.
+Kubovy was married to the composer and sound artist Judith Shatin, who was William R. Kenan, Jr. Professor and Chair of McIntire Department of Music at the University of Virginia, and who founded and directed the Virginia Center for Computer Music.

 Kubovy's son from the first marriage (to Miri Kubovy) is the director, writer, and producer Itamar Kubovy (born 1967), who was the first Executive Creative Director of the American modern dance company Pilobolus.